flutter/website/src/docs/cookbook/lists/basic-list.md

 Displaying lists of data is a fundamental pattern for mobile apps.
-Flutter includes the [`ListView`]({{site.api}}/flutter/widgets/ListView-class.html) Widget to make working with lists a breeze!
+Flutter includes the [`ListView`]({{site.api}}/flutter/widgets/ListView-class.html) widget to make working with lists a breeze.

 ## Create a ListView

 Using the standard `ListView` constructor is perfect for lists that contain only a few items.
-We will also employ the built-in [`ListTile`]({{site.api}}/flutter/material/ListTile-class.html) Widget to give our items a visual structure.
+Use the built-in [`ListTile`]({{site.api}}/flutter/material/ListTile-class.html) widget to give items a visual structure.

 <!-- skip -->
 ```dart